bertofurth/Seagate-Central-Samba/README_CROSS_COMPILE.md

 These are nothing to worry about as long as the success message is printed at the end of each script.

-### TODO Samba version 4.15.5
-Building fails when we get to a new file called

-source3/printing/samba-bgqd.c

-The problem is with the old glibc v2.11 that needs to be used for Seagate Central.
-The issue can be worked around by adding

-#include <signal.h>

-to the include section in samba-bgqd.c

-I have emailed the samba list asking for advice.

-I'll update the project when I get an answer back.